 When they found out their old oddball ally Donald Trump was now running for office himself, they pumped around $7 million into his campaign to help get him into the White House.
-Trump’s approach, ‘unparalleled in modern presidential history,’ was to guarantee influential positions for those willing to pay for it by putting him in power.
+Trump’s approach, “unparalleled in modern presidential history,” was to guarantee influential positions for those willing to pay for it by putting him in power.

 Almost all of these cabinet picks have massive conflicts of interest from the public’s perspective, but from their own perspective they now occupy the corridors of power for the express purpose of deregulating the business sectors in which they operate.
 Trump’s simply giving them dividends on their investment.
 When he campaigned suggesting he meant business, you’d better believe at least that much is true.

 It might treat pro wrestlers shamefully, but WWE is safe and sound even though it may have no soul left.
-No longer innovative, ground-breaking, or risk-taking with liberals on its board taking on the McCarthyists, today it’s part of the establishment it used to rail against.
+No longer innovative, ground-breaking, or risk-taking with liberals on its board taking on the McCarthyists, today it’s part of the establishment it once seemed to rail against.
 In their pursuit of more money and power, they’ve been swallowed whole by a shareholder profit motive and their political allegiances, and they’re a bigger part of the problems they used to cite and complain about.
 Even Ted Turner opposes Donald Trump, who in turn attacks CNN.
 Now, Turner is the favourable anti-hero, and Vince the establishment stooge who didn’t make it on his own in the end but was bailed out and bought and controlled by investors and politicos.

 Linda McMahon has been appointed Administrator of the Small Business Administration and the McMahons – and therefore WWE – have reach right into the White House.
-There resides a President who, true to pro wrestling live-action pulp fiction, claims his predecessors are “McCarthyists” while he himself was mentored by Joe McCarthy’s sidekick, Roy Cohn.
+There, resides a President who, true to pro wrestling live-action pulp fiction, claims his predecessors are “McCarthyists” though he himself was mentored by Joe McCarthy’s sidekick, Roy Cohn.
 But again, truth doesn’t matter, and if you argue with him, state your case, or even present cold hard facts, you’re labeled “fake news” – what the Nazis used to call lugenpresse to discredit evidence against them.

-Trump, like the McMahons, know too well the dishonesty of the corporate mainstream media and its various agendas, but is now exploiting that in order to attack any and all evidence against himself.
+Trump, like the McMahons, know too well the dishonesty of the establishment media and its various agendas, but is now exploiting that in order to attack any and all evidence against himself.
 In many ways, the press brought it on itself, but the lies of this President are on such a scale that they threaten to provide a smokescreen over the truths we do get from mass media and journalists.
 It’s frightening to dismiss all of it as “fake news.”

 No, the only truly “fake news” these days is that coming out of the Trump administration, you can be sure of that.
 In a regime targeting environmentalists, Native Americans, African-Americans, Mexicans, refugees, Muslims, women and the LGBT community to name a few, they’re relying on the white nationalist Steve Bannon to handle the propaganda strategy while sending Sean Spicer to berate the press that are being kicked out if they don’t report on Trump favourably.
 When confronted with facts, they present “alternative facts” (also known as lies).
-In true Orwellian fashion, to Trump lies are truth and truth is lies – or “lugenpresse.”
+In true Orwellian fashion, to Trump, lies are truth, and truth is lies – or “lugenpresse.”

 Again, this is far more fake than pro wrestling, where chair shots to the head gave life-shattering concussions and supposed “superstars” pay for their own trips and healthcare costs and often end up making more money on the independent circuit.
 The dangers of pro wrestling are very real, but now the carny promoters are part of Trump’s administration, they don’t have to worry about that.
 They’ll just keep promoting Trump instead – a superstar more dangerous than Hulk Hogan, more scripted than John Cena.
 A superstar they helped to create to gain influence, in exchange for millions of dollars and the spirit of entrepreneurial rebellion.